italosmoraes/com.qa.testautomation.ebay.new/README.md

 Notes:
 - We are providing WebDrivers for Chrome and Firefox.
 You can use either, just beware that Firefox driver currently only runs on top of Firefox version 47.
 - The WebDrivers are found in the 'resources' folder so you can reference from your project.
+- For more information on Java Cucumber: https://cucumber.io/docs/reference/jvm

 ```
 Scenario 1: